-Kat Biggie Press is a small hybrid publisher with a niche in women’s non-fiction, self-help, spiritual, and business books.
-We hope to make the world a better place by publishing high-quality books that inspire, that are about transformation, self-help, overcoming the odds and doing good from it, teaching the world your knowledge to help someone else along the way, and encouragement.
+Kat Biggie Press is a small hybrid publisher with a niche in women’s non-fiction, self-help, spiritual, and inspirational books.
+We hope to make the world a better place by publishing high-quality books that inspire, that are about transformation, self-help, overcoming the odds and doing good from it, and encouragement.

 Why KAT BIGGIE Press?

 Alexa Bigwarfe, founder and CEO of Kat Biggie Press, didn’t set out to be a publisher.
 Even though she dreamed of being a writer from the time she started learning how to read, writing and publishing was not the path she followed initially.
 Her military career led her to be a technical writer as in intelligence officer in the Air Force and later in counterterrorism in Homeland Security.
 After 10 years in that career field, she decided to stay home with her two young children.
 And then life got real.

 It was a personal tragedy that led to writing and publishing.
 Her third pregnancy was with identical twin daughters who became very ill in utero with a disease that impacts identical twins – Twin to Twin Transfusion Syndrome (TTTS).
 Both babies were born 10 weeks early and very sick.
 After two days, Kathryn Bigwarfe, passed away in the Neonatal Intensive Care Unit (NICU).
 Her twin sister would spend 12 weeks in the NICU before coming home.
 Small, but healthy.